 - Only a certificate holder may use the title “Certified Interior Designer “or “CID”, sign and seal plans, specifications, drawings, reports, or any other interior design documents that are required to be signed and sealed under Business Occupations and Professions Article, §8-403, Annotated Code of Maryland.

 - Pursuant to Maryland law, each board or commission is subject to ‘sunset review” periodically.
-During the 2014 Session of the Maryland General Assembly, it was determined to continue the law governing the Title act for certification of interior designers until 2024, when it will once again be subject to sunset review.
+During the 2014 Session of the Maryland General Assembly, it was determined to continue the law governing the Title act for certification of interior designers until 2024.
+It will begin sunset review in 2022.

 Meet the Lobbyist

 Barbara is the Founder and President of Barbara Marx Brocato & Associates (est. 1990).
 Born and raised in Annapolis, she has spent the majority of her professional life working in Annapolis both in the public and private sector.